Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

-In this section, we review and describe six of the more prominent methods in PUPE literature, highlighting key aspects of their rationale and implications in practical use, in addition to a seventh method, ExTIcE, that we propose in this paper.
+In this section, we review and describe the more prominent methods in PUPE literature, highlighting key aspects of their rationale and implications in practical use, in addition to a new method, ExTIcE, that we propose in this paper.
 We do our best to simplify the rationale behind each method and offer a more intuitive and approachable explanation that unveils the uniqueness of each algorithm.

-Four of them are later used in our experimental evaluation.
+{ Finally, we revisit our previously introduced OCQ method, PAT, providing before unexplored theoretical guarantees and new insights regarding parameter tuning. }